trulia/hologram/README.md

     */

-The first section of the comment is a yaml block that defines certain aspects of the this documentation block.
+The first section of the comment is a yaml block that defines certain aspects of the this documentation block (more on that in the next section).
 The second part is simply markdown as defined by Redcarpet.

+Notice the use of `html_example`.
+This tells the markdown rendererit should treat the example as, well, html.
+If your project uses [haml](http://haml.info/) you can also use `haml_example`.
+In that case the output will be html for the example and the code block will show the haml used to generate the html.
+For components that require [javascript](https://www.destroyallsoftware.com/talks/wat) you can use `js_example` for your js.
+In addtion to outputing the js in a `<code>` block it will also wrap it in a `<script>` tag for execution.

 ####Document YAML section
 The yaml in the doc block can have any key value pair you deem important